xdrncy/software-engineering-test/README.md

 * The problem stems from needing to award badges for consecutive logins in order to reward good behavior as demonstrated by a Supahands labeler

 ## Expected Solution
+* Call the seed.py from the your script in order to generate a data pipeline for the processing code
-* Present the solution as a python/ruby/nodejs script file in this directory
+* Present the solution as a separate python/ruby/nodejs script file in this directory
+* DO NOT edit or amend the seed.py file

 ## Outputs
 Our test script expects a stdout of the following format